Is Walking A Good Activity For People With Back Pain?

 And while everyone walks with a different gait we all have our own certain type of foot arch too.

-Because if you pick the wrong ones they can do you more harm than good.
+However, the problem is knowing which one's are right for you, because if you pick the wrong ones they can do you more harm than good.

 As I said it can be a minefield!